lmirzaei/spring-ecommerce-tutorial/README.md

 # 1. Introduction
 In this tutorial we will show how to model different kinds of relationships between data domains using Spring Data JPA and Spring Data MongoDB.

 We consider a simple data model for an e-commerce application and create database schemas for both MongoDB and MySQL databases.
 Then we create three RESTful services to test the databases.
-We will run our application with Spring Boot and Gradle tool.
+We will run our application with Spring Boot and Gradle.

-MongoDB is a NoSQL technology which stores the data in JSON like structure documents.
-As we all know document-based databases has fundamental difference to relational databases.
-In this tutorial we design the MongoDB schema the same as MySQL schema for the purpose of showing difference.
+MongoDB is a NoSQL technology which stores the data in JSON-like structured documents.
+As we all know document-based databases have fundamental differences to relational databases.
+In this tutorial we design the MongoDB schema the same as the MySQL schema for the purpose of showing the differences.
-So maybe you have better choices in modeling relationships when designing your database schemas.
+So you may have better choices in modeling relationships when designing your database schemas.

 # 2. Requirements
-The technologies used in this tutorial will be as follows:
+The technologies used in this tutorial are as follows:
 * Spring Boot 2.0.4
 * Spring Data JPA 2.0.9
 * Spring Data MongoDB 2.0.9